 After her sister’s passing, Betsy accepted a job at the Institute for Care at the End of Life at Duke Divinity School.
 This enabled her to delve deeply into end of life issues.
 During this time she developed a workshop series based on the Institute’s toolkit, ‘The Unbroken Circle.’
 The toolkit aims to help congregations develop support networks for those facing illness, end of life, and grief.
 Betsy’s accompanying four-part workshop is offered around the country, including by Project Compassion in Chapel Hill, North Carolina.

 Death and dying is like childbirth, she says, “no one can tell you how to do it.”
 This mystery is part of what draws Betsy to these issues.
 “What I really love about this work is that it is very individual.
 It is individual for each person and at each particular moment.”

-Betsy has served as a panelist in the End of Life Series offered by the RCWMS Elder Women Program.
+Betsy has helped to lead the RCWMS End of Life Series.
 She challenges workshop participants to understand end of life issues beyond medical scenarios and concerns, and instead encourages them to use their reflections on death and dying to focus on how they can live more fruitfully now.